-Federal revenue sources have increased due to additional pandemic-related funding, but the full extent of Federal assistance is not yet known.
-The District will need to plan accordingly to ensure continuity of programs upon the eventual reduction in these funds.
-School districts in New York State are also impacted by the political pressures imposed on elected officials in funding of education.
+Federal revenue sources remain elevated due to pandemic-related funding but are expected to decrease in 2024-2025.
+The District continues to plan for years when these additional funds are no longer available.
+School districts in New York State also remain impacted by the political pressures imposed on elected officials in funding of education.
 Year to year changes in funding levels and State aid formulas complicate this planning process.